-We were staying at a cottage in the grounds of Mukima House, a country estate just outside Nanyuki, for Christmas and New Year 2021/22.
+We were staying at a cottage in the grounds of Mukima House, a country estate at the foot of Mount Kenya, for Christmas and New Year 2021/22.
 This was after abandoning plans to visit the UK or Hong Kong for the second year running, due to Omicron, the latest variant of the COVID-19 virus which had defined our two and half years in Kenya.

 Before the storm

-The weather was mild, due to the altitude, which meant there were fewer mosquitos and no malaria – which had been our biggest fear in Malawi.
+Although Nairobi is not far from the equator, the weather was mild due to the altitude.
+This meant there were fewer mosquitos and no malaria, which had been our biggest fear in Malawi.
 It was like permanent UK summertime, but without all the rain.
 The UNICEF office was a relaxing 20-minute bicycle ride from my house, in a vast UN compound (the second largest in the world after New York).
 It felt like a cross between a university campus and a botanical garden, complete with tropical birds and even monkeys – at one point during the pandemic, there were more monkeys on site than people.
 As a former British colony, English is the language of schools, business and government, and spoken fluently by almost everyone, so communication with Kenyans was easy.

-On the downside, however, armed crime was a serious issue.
+On the downside, however, security was a serious issue – both from crime and terrorism.
 Before arriving in Nairobi, I heard several scary stories from former residents about home invasions, car jackings and kidnappings.
 It turned out that things had massively improved in the last five to ten years, not least because the police had rounded up and shot most of the offending gangs, but we still had to adjust our lifestyle and become much more security conscious.

 Our new home was large and comfortable (we call it “peak house” – our best home to date or likely in the future) but it had a safe house upstairs, bars on the windows, a security alarm, flood lights, electric fence, security guards, neighbouring guard dogs and frequent nighttime patrols along the road outside.
-Malawi, despite being one of the poorest countries in the world, was also remarkably safe and I used to regularly walk around Lilongwe city centre without any worries – something that is expressly forbidden in Kenya by UN Security.
-When travelling to the Nairobi slums or certain counties with work, I needed to arrange an armed police escort – again, something unheard of in Malawi.
+Malawi, despite being one of the poorest countries in the world, was also remarkably safe and I used to regularly walk around Lilongwe city centre without any worries – something that is expressly forbidden in Nairobi by UN Security.
+When visiting the urban slums with work, or travelling within certain counties, I needed to arrange an armed police escort – again, something unheard of in Malawi.
 But on balance, it was a price worth paying for the many other benefits of life in Kenya.

 Kisumu: different lives

-During the six months before COVID-19, I made two work trips: to Kisumu in the west of Kenya and Turkana in the north.
+During the six months before COVID-19, I took two field trips with work: to Kisumu in the west of Kenya and Turkana in the north.
 Kisumu is a town on the shores of the small corner of Lake Victoria that is in Kenya.
 It was lush and green and reminded me of Lake Malawi.
 I was there partly to create multimedia stories for media and social media.
-One of the stories was about children returned from institutions to family care.
+One of these was about children returned from institutions to family care.
 It was a story I had done before in Thailand, Myanmar and Malawi, but I hit upon a new angle.
 A few months before travelling, I met Samora Asere, Chair of the Kenya Society of Care Leavers, at an event in Nairobi.
-Over lunch I discovered that as well as growing up in an institution, he was also a photographer.
+Over lunch I discovered that as well as growing up in an institution, he was also a professional photographer.
 This gave me the idea to hire him to come with us to Kisumu and tell the story partly through his eyes.